-Just as designers prefer models to come to castings in the most basic clothes, they also often want to see a bare face or very simple makeup on a girl.
-Basic makeup allows those in charge of casting to really see a model’s features, whereas bold or elaborate makeup can be distracting.
+Just as designers prefer models to come to castings in the most basic clothes, they also often want to see a bare face or effortless makeup on a girl.
+Basic makeup allows those in charge of casting to see a model’s features, whereas bold or elaborate makeup can be distracting.

-Similarly, in your own day-to-day life, although there are definitely times that call for a bright red lip or a dramatic smoky eye, a simple, clean face can be refreshing.
-Additionally, with the warmer months coming up, a natural makeup look is low-maintenance, meaning it will leave you worry-free, even when sweating under the sun or playing around at the beach.
+Similarly, in your own day-to-day life, although there are times that call for a bright red lip or a dramatic smoky eye, a simple, clean face can be refreshing.
+Additionally, a natural makeup look is low-maintenance, meaning it will leave you worry-free, especially when you’re ultra busy.

 3. It’s All in the Details

-It’s no secret that models are heavily scrutinized; their every inch is constantly being viewed under the most unforgiving microscope.
+It’s no secret that models are heavily scrutinized; their every inch is picked apart under the most unforgiving microscope.
 As a result, part of their job includes paying attention to even the smallest details of their physical appearance.

-For instance, a model must always get a flawless manicure before a shoot, show or casting.
+For instance, a model must always get a flawless manicure before a shoot, show, or casting.
 This gives off a put-together vibe and a sense that the girl respects her appearance.
-So take a cue from this, and even if today is a strictly-yoga-clothes day (we all have them), rocking a fresh manicure, or perfectly groomed eyebrows for example, will elevate how well others perceive your overall look.
+So take a cue from this, and even if today is a strictly-sweats day (we all have them), rocking a fresh manicure, or perfectly groomed eyebrows, for example, will elevate how well others perceive your overall look.

 4. Heels, Heels, Heels

 The lesson here?
-Even when worn with the most casual outfit, a good pair of heels can make your body look longer and leaner, and also pull your outfit together.
+Even when worn with the most casual outfit, a good pair of heels can make your body look elongated, and also pull your outfit together.
 If the elongated look is what you like, definitely consider rocking heels more often.

 So using models as inspiration, think about investing in some casual heels and sporting them a little more often.
-(But use your own judgment and factor in practicality – obviously, we’re not recommending wearing 6-inch platforms to class if they’re uncomfortable for you.)
-In particular, check out wedges and espadrilles, as they can make you appear long, lean, and modelesque, without making you sacrifice comfort.
+(But use your judgment and factor in practicality – we’re not recommending wearing 5-inch platforms to class if they’re uncomfortable for you.)

 Are there any other tips from models that you apply to your everyday routine?
 Do you follow any of these casting call rules?
 What do you think about the minimal makeup look?
 Leave your thoughts in the comments!